ovh/docs/pages/labs/data-platform/use-ambari/guide.en-gb.md

 Each widget can be customized to a certain extent (at minima, the alerting thresholds) to better suit your needs.

-On the dashboard's left side, you can sea all the services and clients deployed on your cluster (the green tick indicates that it's a service, like HDFS, while the computer icon represents a client, like Kerberos)
+On the dashboard's left side, you can see all the services and clients deployed on your cluster (the green tick indicates that it's a service, like HDFS, while the computer icon represents a client, like Kerberos)